Casey and Andy: Casey Grimm

 Casey T. Grimm is the archetype of the mad scientist bent on global domination, based on the man of the same name.
 One way or another, all of his inventions have something to do with that goal.
 Having grown up in Fremont as best friends with Andy, they ended up splitting the expenses of maintaining a home.
 He is totally loyal to Mary, proposing to her in the strip's last story arc.
 He seems to like and trust Andy, despite Andy's having inadvertently spoiled a number of Casey's evil schemes, but occasionally tries to murder him.
-His alter-ego is Dr. X, a supervillain whose attempts at evil often cause good instead, although he does easily become dictator of France (before becoming bored with the country and randomly accidentally having them randomly surrender themselves over to Germany).
+His alter-ego is Dr. X, a supervillain whose attempts at evil often cause good instead, although he does easily become dictator of France (before becoming bored with the country and accidentally having them surrender themselves over to Germany).

 Casey sports a pointy spike of yellow hair swept forward over his forehead, which only accentuates his large nose.
 He tinkers more than Andy but spends less time on his computer.
 Not having his own hovercraft, Casey prefers to improve the house's nuclear arsenal and early warning systems when not working on mad science projects, or burning the house down, a gag later referenced in Ryan Pagelow's Buni Comics.

 Not one for mundane ambitions, Casey desires nothing less than to rule the world.
 He indulges in this pursuit as the black-masked "Dr. X," a secret identity he firmly believes is unknown even to his closest friends.
 This is despite clear evidence to the contrary, such as when Andy intentionally used the mask to clean the litter box, and delivered him a new mask (mistakenly one meant for Cobra Commander).
 One time Casey went so far as to clone himself so he and Dr. X could appear together on Casey & Andy's Snooty Discussion Hour.
 Fortunately (or unfortunately) for the rest of his universe, once Casey realized the clone would not share the fruits of world conquest, he quite sensibly shot the new Dr. X. Casey did get to indulge his passion for ruling (briefly) when Satan asked him to mind Hell while she fought the rebellious demon Azrael, later joining the League of Recurring Antagonists alongside him, and running for President of the United States.